 A Vehicle Electric Container (VEC) is a single XML file following the structure defined in the VEC XML schema.
 It contains all the information of a harness, a set of harnesses, or other related information defined in the VEC specification.
 A VEC Container can reference other files via the DocumentVersion element and information contained in other files via the ExternalMapping concept.

 There are use cases where one wants to exchange the VEC together with these referenced files.
 There is also the need to exchange a set of VEC files together.
-The VEC-Package addresses these use cases and specifies the mechanism to exchange VEC files and arbitrary associated files as a package.
+The VEC-Package addresses these use cases and specifies the mechanism to exchange VEC files and any associated files as a package.

 Detailed Solution